MARSDEN SHUTTLE BOAT TRIPS

 In addition:

 • The Maintenance team is continuing to work on east side vegetation clearance every Friday fortnight.
+Various tasks have been undertaken including installation of missing milestones in 5 locations, vegetation cutting back, wall and fencing repairs and painting of lock gates and spindles.

 • The office is now unattended so the best way to contact us is by email.